Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Summary and Conclusions

-Also, for a particular $N$, after a certain $n$, it does not affect the results.
-Another interesting finding is that even if the number of eigenvalues are same, either by large dimension and small number of realization or by small dimension and large number of realization, the result (obtained $\beta'$) is not the same in both cases, which is unexpected.
+Also, for a particular $N$, the results remain unaffected beyond a certain $n$.
+Another interesting finding is that even if the number of eigenvalues are same, either by large dimension and small number of realizations or by small dimension and large number of realizations, the results (the obtained values of $\beta'$) are not the same in both cases.
 Rather, a larger $N$ and a fixed $n$ is preferred.

-In all of the studies concerning HOS, we observe small deviations from the scaling relation at larger $k$, and the small deviations for cases where we verify our results on physical systems and in the verification of Gunson's result on the COE-CUE correspondence.
+We observe small deviations in all of the studies concerning HOS from the scaling relation at larger $k$, the small deviations for the cases where we verify our results on physical systems, and in the verification of the Gunson's result on the COE-CUE correspondence.
 To understand this, we have plotted analytical distributions of both spacing and ratio and studied them as a function of $\beta$.
-There, we have seen that as $\beta$ increases, it becomes difficult to distinguish them.
-As a result, we claim that these deviations might be due to the statistical fluctuations or computational precision error, or the limitation of the numerical method $D(\beta')$ used.
+There, it can be seen that as $\beta$ increases, it is becoming difficult to distinguish the functions in the neighborhood of a given $\beta$.
+As a result, we claim that these deviations in results might be due to the statistical fluctuations or computational precision error, or the limitation of the numerical method $D(\beta')$ used.
 But, for any numerical approach, this will become challenging for getting the accurate $\beta'$ (the best fit as per the scaling relation) for such a large $k$.
 This led to a further question: Is it possible for any other numerical method, which would be able to give the expected $\beta'$ (as per the scaling relation) for higher $k$ by taking our results into consideration?
+Also, the significant deviations in the HOSR ($m=1$ case) results of COE and GOE (for larger $k$) from the scaling relation needs further analysis.

-Hence, while applying the obtained results to physical systems, up to some lower values of $k$ (generally $k \leq 4$, but that may vary from system to system), the results may agree, and above that, they may differ slightly.
+Hence, while applying the obtained RMT results to physical systems, the results agree with each other up to some lower values of $k$ (generally $k \leq 4$, but that may vary from system to system).
+Above that $k$, the results start to differ since the fluctuation measures are now probing the global spectral features.
+These values of $k$ will also be different for different fluctuation measures.
+Also, for some systems, they depend on $N$ and for others, they do not.
 It is possible from our results, even for these lower values of $k$, to characterize the system correctly by adopting our numerical method $D(\beta')$.
-Because, for all three classes and various $m$, the results (the sequences of obtained $\beta'$) are unique.
+Because, for all three classes and various $m$, the results, i.e., the sequences of obtained $\beta'$, are unique.